 Most people can’t pull $100,000 out of their bank accounts to start a fish farm, so they’ll need funding.
 This is where business loans and government assistance come in.
 The Small Business Administration (SBA) can help new business owners secure a loan or find a grant.
 The government — particularly the United States Department of Agriculture (USDA) — has a number of programs and services focused on aquaculture.

-Additional forms of funding include business credit cards and family and friends.
+Additional forms of funding include truth about business credit cards and family and friends.
 The former can have a prohibitive cost with interest, so you’ll probably want to find a low- or no-APR card.
 The latter may have an emotional toll since a bad business deal can sour relationships.

 6. Purchase equipment and supplies